ArduCustom/arducustom.github.io/v/dev/ArduPlane/Parameters.rst

 | *Note: This parameter is for advanced users*

-Maximum time allowed for forward transitions\, exceeding this time will cancel the transition and the aircraft will immediately change to QLAND\.
+Maximum time allowed for forward transitions\, exceeding this time will cancel the transition and the aircraft will immediately change to the mode set by Q\_TRANS\_FAIL\_ACT or finish the transition depending on Q\_OPTIONS bit 19\.
 0 for no limit\.

 +-----------+--------+---------+